About This GMC Sierra Build

 Fitment Breakdown: Fuel Off-Road Sledge D631 on the GMC Sierra

-I walked around this Sierra for ten minutes just to soak in the stance.
-Running the 20-inch Fuel Off-Road Sledge D631 on this platform changes the entire character of the truck.
-The 6-inch Pro Comp lift creates the perfect canvas for these wheels to dominate the wheel wells.
+I walked around this GMC Sierra for ten minutes just to soak in the stance.
+Running 20-inch Fuel Off-Road Sledge D631 wheels on this platform is a masterclass in aggressive geometry.
+The 6-inch Pro Comp lift gives the truck enough vertical travel to swallow these wheels without looking like a mall crawler.

 What We Recommend for GMC Sierra Owners